Le36/ROS2Mapper/documentation/diaries/juho.md

 I wanted to get the CI working, but I wasn't sure how to do that at first.
 I found [ament_lint](https://github.com/ament/ament_lint) and [setup-ros](https://github.com/ros-tooling/setup-ros), which I then used to get the linting working.
 Later I removed the ament_lint and just replaced it with my own script for running linting.
 Getting the build working in the CI was relatively easy, but I had some problems with adding the tests.
 I had to (re-)install ros-foxy-ros-base (I thought that setup-ros would install it?), and I also forgot to source `/opt/ros/foxy/setup.bash`, but after doing those two things, the tests were ~~working~~.
 The tests didn't initially work because they were written badly with race conditions and such, but after rewriting the tests they ran fine.

+I tried to run the stuff on the physical robot but every time I ran it, I got a random error.
+I tried multiple things, including running some of the things on the remote PC, but I still got some random errors, even though it should work the same way as in the Gazebo simulation.

 ### Positives
 - After rewriting the tests, I'm happy with how they turned out